Go directly to product information

 Save:

-- store your phú quốc pepper in a closed container
+• save your phú quốc pepper in closed packaging

 Batch number